arvigeus/AZ-204/Topics/Shared Access Signatures.md

 A Shared Access Signature (SAS) is a URI that grants restricted access rights to Azure Storage resources.
 It's a signed URI that points to one or more storage resources and includes a token that contains a special set of query parameters.

+Use a SAS for secure, temporary access to your storage account, especially when users need to read/write their own data or for copying data within Azure Storage.

 Note: You should prefer Azure AD

 ## Types of SAS